4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 For dinner that night, enjoy another world-class menu at an affordable price at Casa Oaxaca, a restaurant that focuses on Oaxacan ingredients.

-End the evening at In Situ, one of the city’s mezcal bars that was recently featured on Vice’s Munchies program.
+End the evening at In Situ, one of Oaxaca’s best mezcal bars.
 They only have mezcal on the menu, though, so if you’ve had enough of this potent drink, this may not be the bar for you!
-The owner, Ulises Torrentera, is a fantastic guy and is often at the bar so stop and say hello to him.
+The owner, Ulises Torrentera, is a fantastic guy (we met him in San Diego!) and is often at the bar so stop and say hello to him.

 Day 4: Explore historic Monte Albán